PhilBrockman/ModelAssistedLabel/README.md

 ### Lingering Questions

-My labeled images are disorderly.
-There's data from other rowing machines and from [a kind *stranger*'s github repo](https://github.com/SachaIZADI/Seven-Segment-OCR).
+My dataset of 841 images is eclectic.
+There's images from other rowing machines and others from [a kind stranger's github repo](https://github.com/SachaIZADI/Seven-Segment-OCR).
 Some images have been cropped to only include the display.
 Did having varied data slow me down overall?
 Or did it make the models more robust?